 “Having a mountain outside your window is such an inspiring sight.
 You gain inspiration from being tucked away in the mountains, away from the worries of the world, where you can concentrate solely on the music.”

-Students live, eat, practice, and perform at the Hotel St. Bernard, but organizers and instructors also wanted a more formal location for some concerts to give the young artists the experience of performing in a concert hall.
+Students live, eat, practice, and perform in the Taos Ski Valley, but organizers and instructors also wanted a more formal location for some concerts to give the young artists the experience of performing in a concert hall.
 Early concerts in the town of Taos took place in several locations, including the Harwood Auditorium and the First Presbyterian Church.
 The school settled into the Taos Community Auditorium after it was built in the early 1970s, and has performed most Taos concerts there ever since.

 That first season in the summer of 1963 was four weeks long, but it became obvious immediately that four weeks was not enough, so the program expanded to six weeks the following year.
 Then, at the request of the American String Quartet, the program was expanded to an eight-week session, which is the scenario today.